 STEM Kids Toys

 STEM stands for Science, Technology, Engineering, and Math.
-Teaching these concepts to your kid early can help them get into schools and jobs later on in life.
+Teaching these concepts to your kid early can help them get into schools and jobs later in life.

 Toys like the MERGE Cube teach kids about these concepts using augmented reality.
 There is a whole suite of MERGE Apps that use the cube to bring objects to life.
 There are games you play with the cube to improve your hand-eye coordination.
 Educational MERGE apps let you learn about the parts of the heart and test you on your ability to identify pieces.